alex-konovalov/2015-11-16-manchester-codima-feedback/raw-feedback.md

 This the text from the sticky notes, without alterations.

-## Morning session: Shell lesson, instructor Kwasi Kwakwa
+## Monday morning session: Shell lesson, instructor Kwasi Kwakwa

 ### Green notes: